AbdullahRahmoun1/eduCloud_backend/progress.md

     edit test of a class ✅
     add test marks of a class ✅
     edit test marks of a class  ❌
-    add daily absences of students ✅
-    edit an absence of a student ❌ add notes on a student ( like : bad behavior,bad mark,good mark,good behavior,etc..) ❌
+    add daily absences of students ❌ (ra:in progress) edit an absence of a student ❌ add notes on a student ( like : bad behavior,bad mark,good mark,good behavior,etc..) ❌
     send cutome messages to parents ❌
     add subjects_progress daily ❌
-    get the students in a class ❌
+    get the students in a class ✅
+    get the test marks of a class ✅